druid-io/druid-operator/README.md

 druid-operator$ docker build -t druidio/druid-operator:0.0.1 .
 ```
 # Installation
-- Druid operator can deployed manually uing manifest as well as using helm charts.
+- Druid operator can deployed manually using manifest as well as using helm charts.
 ### Deploying druid-operator on kubernetes using Manifests
 ```
 # Setup Service Account